 House Resolution 4939 was introduced by Congressman Eliot L. Engel on 04/14/2016 and signed into law (Public Law No: 114-291) on 12/16/16.
 This bill declares that it is U.S. policy to increase engagement with the governments of the Caribbean region, including the private sector, and with civil society in both the United States and the Caribbean region.
 During the legislation week activities, former presidential candidate Senator Marco Rubio, Congressman Engel and other US Representatives stressed the importance of H.R.
 4939 to the US, the Caribbean Diaspora and the Caribbean region.
 Please download document here:

-The 19th Annual US-Caribbean Business Roundtable Forum will be held on November 16-17, 2017 at the JW Marriott in Washington, D.C. convened by the Institute of Caribbean Studies, and focused on emerging trade and investment opportunities in ethnic and speciality niche market foods, biofuel, farmaceuticals and fisheries under the theme, “Harvesting the Agribusiness Value Chain.”
+The Annual US-Caribbean Business Roundtable Forum is held during the 2nd week of November in Washington, D.C. and is convened by the Institute of Caribbean Studie.
+This 2-day conference focuses on emerging trade and investment opportunities in ethnic and speciality niche market foods, biofuel, farmaceuticals and fisheries under the theme, “Harvesting the Agribusiness Value Chain.”

 A discussion series held throughout the year at various Caribbean embassies to address a variety of topics such as: Caribbean migration to the United States; Sustainable Tourism and Environmental Justice; the Promotion of Culture as a Tool for Economic Development; Science and Technology in a Knowledge-based Economy; the Role of the Caribbean Diaspora in Nation-Building; the Impact of the Free Trade Area of the Americas (FTAA) on the Caribbean; and the Future of Health Programs in the Caribbean.

 IGNITE CARIBBEAN amplifies the voices of youth leaders by bringing their ideas to the forefront of discussions about the Future of the Caribbean.